-Preheat oven to 180 degrees and line a baking sheet with parchment.
+Preheat oven to 180° F. and line a baking sheet with parchment paper.

-Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate.
+Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate upside down.
 Turn the paper over so the tracing doesn't end up on the Pavlova.

 Place the egg whites and salt into the bowl of an electric mixer fitted with a whisk attachment.
 Beat the egg whites on high until firm, approximately 1 minute.
 Slowly add the sugar to the egg whites and continue beating until stiff, shiny peaks form, approximately 2-3 minutes.
 Do not overmix.